The word backpacking can conjure up two very different images:

 I haven't found yet a third party website (eg. Skyscanner, Expedia, Kayak etc) that lists all the airlines (including low-cost airlines) around the world for each flight sector.
 Therefore you are never sure if you have actually found the cheapest deal.
 So I end up doing other research online to find a low-cost or budget airline.

 However, to make your life a little easier, below is a link to a complete list of Low-Cost Airlines for you to checkout and fly cheaper.

-Always remember to take out travel insurance and check the fine print if you want to be covered for certain outdoor activities!
+Always remember to take out travel insurance and check the fine print if you want to be covered for certain adventure outdoor activities!